-- Northwest Nazarene University's College of Business degree programs are regionally accredited by the Northwest Commission on Colleges and Universities (NWCCU). - Northwest Nazarene University's MBA degree program is internationally accredited by the Accreditation Council for Business Schools and Programs (ACBSP). - Northwest Nazarene University is currently seeking international accreditation through ACBSP for the MAcc degree program.
-Students from all academic disciplines are invited to apply to NNU's graduate business programs.
+- Northwest Nazarene University's College of Business degree programs are regionally accredited by the Northwest Commission on Colleges and Universities (NWCCU). - Northwest Nazarene University's MBA degree program is internationally accredited by the Accreditation Council for Business Schools and Programs (ACBSP). - Northwest Nazarene University's MAcc degree program is internationally accredited by the Accreditation Council for Business Schools and Programs (ACBSP) .

 - 1. A baccalaureate degree from a regionally accredited college or university. - 2.
 Cumulative GPA of 3.0 in all previous academic coursework.
 This requirement may be waived for applicants with a graduate certificate from the NNU College of Business. - 3.
 Evidence of competency in writing. - 4.
-Official transcript of undergraduate degree and completed graduate work.

-- 5. Two professional recommendations. - 6.
+Official transcript of undergraduate degree and completed graduate work. - 5.
+Two professional recommendations. - 6.
 A favorable recommendation from the College of Business Graduate Admissions Committee. - 7.
 An acceptable score on the Test of English as a Foreign Language (TOEFL) if English is not an applicant's native language.
 If a student has completed an undergraduate degree from an accredited institution within the United States, or has completed at least 30 credits in such an institution, the TOEFL or IELTS requirement is waived.